mertalicikoglu/branch_list/README.md

 ## How to run

 Before anything else, you must have node installed on your machine.
+You can find information about db in config/options path.
+In order for the tables to be created automatically, you just need to create a database called mindbehind and enter the user name and password information.

 ### Running Dev Server